intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.DataCore.HttpClient/README.md

 # Getting Started

-The abstract [DataCoreHttpClient<TContext, TOptions>](./DataCoreHttpClient.cs) class is used to perform Data Core API calls.
+The [DataCoreHttpClient](./DataCoreHttpClient.cs) class is used to perform Data Core API calls.
 The class itself has a set of properties (e.g. `DataSources`, `EventSources`) that expose API methods for different feature areas.
-Additional concrete subclasses (`DataCoreHttpClient<TContext>` and `DataCoreHttpClient`) are available to simplify configuration depending on the type of authentication used by the app.

-Note that, if you are writing an app that interfaces with the Industrial App Store, you should use the client class from the [IntelligentPlant.IndustrialAppStore.Authentication](/src/IntelligentPlant.IndustrialAppStore.Authentication/IndustrialAppStoreHttpClient.cs) or [IntelligentPlant.IndustrialAppStore.HttpClient](/src/IntelligentPlant.IndustrialAppStore.HttpClient/IndustrialAppStoreHttpClientT.cs) library instead.
-Please refer to the documentation for those libraries for details of how to configure their respective clients.
+Note that, if you are writing an app that interfaces with the Industrial App Store, you should use the client class from the [IntelligentPlant.IndustrialAppStore.HttpClient](/src/IntelligentPlant.IndustrialAppStore.HttpClient/IndustrialAppStoreHttpClient.cs) library instead.

 ## Creating a Client